coracle-social/coracle/ROADMAP.md

 - [ ] Release to android
   - https://svelte-native.technology/docs
   - https://ionic.io/blog/capacitor-everything-youve-ever-wanted-to-know
-  - Or just wrap it
+  - Or just wrap it in an apk
 - [ ] When publishing fails, enqueue and retry
   - Track which relays the events should be published to, and which ones have succeeded
   - Maybe notify and ask user which events to re-publish.